woodsy104/Library-Finder/README.md

-Had a problem with github hence the reason only one person uploaded work.
+Had a problem with github and different laptops hence the reason only one person uploaded work.